HelpMe-Pls/Life-Engineering/Frontend/Tips & Tools/WIL from books.md

 - When you face a challenge, you grapple with the world and inform yourself.
 This makes you more than you are.
 It makes you increasingly into who you could be.
 The ultimate question of Man is not who we are, but who we could be.

-- Even under the best of all conceivable circumstances, almost insupearble obstacles will emerge and obstruct your path.
+- Even under the best of all conceivable circumstances, almost insuperable obstacles will emerge and obstruct your path.
 The encouragement?
 You will have the opportunity to reveal yourself as much stronger and more competent than you might imagine.

-- Here is what the future means: If you are going to take care of yourself, you are already burdened (or priviledged) with a social responsibility.
+- Here is what the future means: If you are going to take care of yourself, you are already burdened (or privileged) with a social responsibility.
 The you for whom you are caring is a community that exists across time.
 The necessity for considering this society of the individual, so to speak, is a burden and an opportunity that seems uniquely characteristic of human beings.

 - And then you determine to start acting in accordance with your conscience.
 You decide that it is a partner, despite its adversarial form.
 You put all that you have discovered to be right into action, and you begin your ascent.
 You start to monitor yourself, ever more careful to ensure you are doing the right thing - listening to what you say, watching yourself act, trying not to deviate from the straight and narrow path.
 That becomes your goal.